echoztoronto/Anime-Forum/README.md

 ### 6. Ranking Page
 Entrance: Click on the __Ranking__ in the top left navbar. <img src="/images/readme/phase1/navbar.jpg" width="250px"><br/> <br/>
 ![](/images/readme/phase1/ranking.jpg?raw=true) <br/>

+* Click on any user name, it will open the profile page of corresponding user.